Gabulhas/CFL/README.md

 ## RoAdMaP
 Implement every helper offered by [fp-go](https://github.com/repeale/fp-go), but making use of concurrency.

+Also, make it so functions can return channels instead of the whole slice.

 Checkout [Examples](/examples) to learn more about this project.